GTPCNZ

 • entrypoint: streamlit_app.py.

-The public URL is:
+The Streamlit compatibility URL is:

 https://gtpcnz.streamlit.app/